bloominstituteoftechnology/Secret-Gists/README.md

 });
 ```

+4. Run yarn start in terminal
-Inspect the client you get back, and you'll see that it supports a variety of operations.
-Most of these return promises - this is because performing API requests means asking for data from a machine you don't immediately control over a network, and you can't depend on the timing (when it will return).
-Your code needs to account for this, for example to get user information:
+    1. Inspect the client you get back, and you'll see that it supports a variety of operations.
+    2. Most of these return promises - this is because performing API requests means asking for data from a machine you don't immediately control over a network.
+    3. Your code needs to account for this, for example to get user information:

 ```
 let handle = "k33g";